encryptogroup/LEAKER/README.md

 Refer to `examples.py` to see how to use LEAKER.
 First, you need to download/extract the raw data into a corresponding subdirectory of `data_sources`.
 Then, you can index this data source (necessary only once) and load it with LEAKER to perform evaluations.

+To generate the documentation: enter `pdoc --html leaker` with LEAKER/ as the current working directory.

 ---